nnsvs/nnsvs/docs/recipes.rst

 What is a recipe?
 -----------------

-A recipe is a set of scripts and configuraitons that are used to reproduce experiments.
+A recipe is a set of scripts and configuraitons to create singing voice synthesis (SVS) systems.
-All the steps used to conduct experiments are provided in a self-contained way.
+A recipe describes all the necessary steps including data preprocessing, training, and synthesis.
+Since NNSVS provides recipes in a self-contained way, it is easy for anyone to create SVS systems.

 Recipes have been adopted for reproducibility in several research projects such as `Kaldi <https://github.com/kaldi-asr/kaldi>`_ and `ESPnet <https://github.com/espnet/espnet>`_.
 NNSVS follows a similar approach [1]_.